 When déjà vu signals a problem

-- Occurs frequently (a few times a month or more often versus a few times a year)
+- Occurs a few times a month or more often (versus just a few times a year).

-If there is any doubt about the cause of déjà vu, it is important to consult a neurologist.
+Don’t let persistent or worrisome déjà vu linger.
+If you have any doubt about the cause of your déjà vu, it’s important to consult with your doctor or go straight to a neurologist.